azzzile/pygame_project/README.md

 # pygame_project
-trying to make 5 in line game using python and pygame
+made 5 in line game using python and pygame (in spring 2020)

 here i am finally pushed this project two years after finishing the project!!!!!